its-webhosting/umich-oidc-login/docs/packaging.md

 * Update the feature list, if needed.
 * Update the screenshot list, if needed.
 	* Put new or updated screenshots in the wordpress.org SVN repo `assets` directory.
-* Add a changelog entry for the new plugin version.
 * Add an upgrade notice for the new plug version:  Why a user should upgrade.
 No more than 300 characters.

-Check the `README.txt` file for problems using both
+Check the `README.md` file for problems using both
 * https://wpreadme.com
 * https://wordpress.org/plugins/developers/readme-validator/

+### Changelog

+Update `umich-oidc-login/CHANGELOG.md`

+* Add a changelog entry for the new plugin version.

 ## Update plugin dependencies